 How to prepare for a meeting with your Financial Advisor

-What doctors are for your physical/mental health, advisors are for your financial health.
 What do you do before you visit a doctor?
-Understand your condition, prepare for all the questions that the doctor would ask, ensure all your test reports/medical history documents are in order and so on.
-Preparation is a must even before you visit a financial doctor.
-Here’s a comprehensive checklist that will help you prepare for a meeting with your financial advisor.
+Understand your condition, prepare for all the questions that the doctor would ask, ensure all your test reports and medical history documents are in order and so on.
+Preparation is a must even before you visit a financial advisor.

 - List your assets and liabilities